Isabelle Chen, wrestler

 Isabelle Chen competing at JiuJitsu Con 2024 Isabelle competing at JiuJitsu Con 2024, where she took home the gold

 Alongside her wrestling career, Isabelle competes in Brazilian jiu-jitsu at a high level.
-In 2024, she won JiuJitsu Con — and that same year, the International Brazilian Jiu-Jitsu Federation ranked her #1 Female Teen 3 Yellow Belt Gi.
+In 2024, she won JiuJitsu Con in Las Vegas and earned silver at the IBJJF Pan Championships — and that same year, the International Brazilian Jiu-Jitsu Federation ranked her #1 Female Teen 3 Yellow Belt Gi in the world.
 It is a recognition of her dominance across two demanding combat sports, and a reflection of the same relentless work ethic she brings to everything she does.

 The Leader